Richard Burgess (footballer): Career

 he helped the club win promotion as champions of the Southern League Division One West in 2003–04.
 He signed with Stourport Swifts in January 2005, and scored a brace on his debut in a 2–1 victory over Bedworth United.
 He joined Bromsgrove Rovers for the fourth time in his career in May 2006.

 He started the 2007–08 season on loan at West Midlands League Premier Division side Bewdley Town.
 He joined the club permanently, staying until July 2013, when he left the club after joint-manager Craig Payton admitted he could no longer guarantee him first-team football.
 He spent the 2013–14 season with Bromyard Town.
-He won the Worcestershire Senior Urn with Bwedley in 2011 and 2012.
+He won the Worcestershire Senior Urn with Bewdley in 2011 and 2012.